 AI Email Triage Tutorial: Inbox Zero in 15 Min

-If your inbox routinely runs three digits, you do not need a new email client — you need a triage discipline.
-This workflow combines a four-bucket classifier with AI-generated draft replies and a voice-edit pass, run in two daily 15-minute sessions.
-Built for execs, consultants, founders, and sales reps who get 50-200 emails a day; the goal is inbox zero by 6pm with replies that still sound like you, not like ChatGPT.
+If your inbox routinely runs three digits, you do not need a new email client, you need a triage discipline.
+This workflow pairs a four-bucket classifier with AI-drafted replies and a short voice-edit pass, run in two 15-minute sessions a day.
+It is built for execs, consultants, founders, and sales reps who get 50-200 emails a day.
+The goal: inbox zero by 6pm, with replies that still sound like you rather than like a default chatbot.

 Before you start

-• Build a “voice file” once: paste 5-10 of your real past emails into a doc with a header like “examples of how I write.”
+• Build a voice file once.
+Paste 5-10 of your real past emails into a doc under a header like “examples of how I write.”
 This is the single most important input for keeping drafts sounding like you.

-• Decide your four buckets: most use reply-now / reply-this-week / FYI / delete, but customize.
-Sales reps might add “send to CRM”; founders might add “forward to assistant.”
+• Decide your four buckets.
+Most people use reply-now / reply-this-week / FYI / delete, but customize: sales reps might add “send to CRM”; founders might add “forward to assistant.”

-• Decide your “skip AI” rules up front: HR matters, legal, personal relationships, anything involving sensitive personnel data — always written by hand.
+• Write your “skip AI” rules.
+HR matters, legal, personal relationships, layoffs, performance issues, anything with sensitive personnel data: always hand-written.

 Step by step

-1. Open inbox, sort by date.
-Process newest first to handle time-sensitive items before they age.
+1. Open inbox, sort by date, process newest first.
+Time-sensitive items get handled before they age.

-2. Process in batches of 10 emails.
-Larger batches break attention; smaller wastes the AI’s context warmth.
+2. Process in batches of 10.
+Larger batches break attention; smaller ones waste the AI’s warmed-up context.

 4. Read each draft aloud.
-AI drafts skew formal and overlong; cut to 50-70% of the AI’s word count.
-Adjust to sound like you.
-If a reply needs a fact you do not have, mark and skip.
+AI drafts skew formal and overlong.
+Cut to 50-70% of the AI’s word count and adjust to your voice.
+If a reply needs a fact you do not have, mark it and skip.

-5. Send, schedule, or delete based on classification.
-Schedule replies for tomorrow morning if “reply this week” — gets them off your mind tonight.
+5. Send, schedule, or delete by classification.
+Schedule “reply-this-week” items for tomorrow morning so they leave your head tonight.

-6. For FYI emails, archive or labelize, do not file in elaborate folders.
-Search is faster than folders.
+6. For FYI emails, archive or label, do not build folder trees.
+Search beats hierarchy.

-7. Repeat 2-5 cycles.
-Stop when the timer rings, not when the inbox is empty.
+7. Repeat for 2-5 batches.
+Stop when the timer rings.
 Tomorrow’s session handles the rest.

-8. For sensitive emails, skip the AI entirely.
-HR, legal, personal — write by hand from a clean draft.
+8. For sensitive emails, skip AI entirely.
+Write those by hand from a blank draft.

 The voice file (one-time setup)